openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ====================================================

 The ``student_languageproficiency`` table stores information about learners' self-reported language preferences.
+Learners have the option to indicate a preferred language on their dashboards.
 Learners can select only one value.
+For more information, see :ref:`partnercoursestaff:SFD Profile Page`.

-**History**: Added 22 April 2015.
+**History**: Added 22 Apr 2015.

 +-----------------+-------------+------+-----+---------+----------------+
 | Field           | Type        | Null | Key | Default | Extra          |